ssorj/gantry/input/add-service/deploy-application-openshift.md

-# Your application is ready
+# Your service is ready

 <section markdown="1">